Gary Oldman: Reception and legacy

 In 1998 Oldman was honoured at the Camerimage Film Festival, where he was awarded the Krzysztof Kieślowski Award for Acting, the first recipient of the award.
 In 2011 Oldman received a Tribute Award from the Gotham Awards.
 In that same year, the Palm Springs International Film Festival announced that Oldman would be receiving its International Star Award, which honours "an actor or actress who has achieved both critical and commercial international recognition throughout their body of work".
 The PSIFF chairman called Oldman "a performer whose ability to portray the most extreme of characters is a testament to the enormity of his talent".
 In 2012 The Hollywood Reporter named Oldman the highest-grossing actor in history, based on lead and supporting roles.
 Films in which he has appeared have grossed over $4.1 billion in the United States, and over $11 billion worldwide.

 In 2012 Oldman was among the British cultural icons selected by the artist Sir Peter Blake to appear in a new version of his most famous artwork—the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover—to celebrate the British cultural figures of his life that he most admires to mark his 80th birthday.
 In 2014 he received the Dilys Powell Award For Excellence in Film by the London Film Critics.

 In 2018 Oldman received the Variety Award at the British Independent Film Awards, which recognises a director, actor, writer or producer who has made a global impact and helped to focus the international spotlight on the UK Variety's vice-president, Steven Gaydos, remarked that Oldman "has blazed a path as one of international cinema's most versatile and valued actors."
 In the same year, the Santa Barbara International Film Festival awarded Oldman the Maltin Modern Master Award, the highest accolade awarded by SPIFF that honours an individual who has enriched our culture through accomplishments in the motion picture industry.
 Leonard Maltin claimed Oldman has "once again proven that he is a force to be reckoned with, and a true master of his craft".
 Oldman was also awarded his first Career Achievement Award by the Hollywood Film Awards.
 The Make-up Artists and Hair Stylists Guild Awards as well honoured him with the Distinguished Artisan Award, which IATSE President Susan Cabral-Ebert proclaimed him as "a chameleon, an actor who changes his appearance, his voice, everything about himself from film to film".

 Acting credits, accolades and honours

-Throughout his career, Oldman has received numerous accolades including an Academy Award, three British Academy Film Awards, two Critics' Choice Movie Awards, a Golden Globe Award, and a Screen Actors Guild Award as well as nominations for two Primetime Emmy Awards, and two Independent Spirit Awards.
+Throughout his career, Oldman has received numerous accolades including an Academy Award, an Actor Award, three BAFTAs, two Critics' Choice Movie Awards, a Golden Globe Award, as well as nominations for two Primetime Emmy Awards, and two Independent Spirit Awards.

 Over his career he has been recognised by the Academy of Motion Picture Arts and Sciences for the following performances: